Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Details in

 For the \textbf{$\chi^2$-DRO} method \citep{duchi2019variance}, we apply $f(x) = (x - 1)^2$;

 For the \textbf{TV-DRO} method \citep{jiang2018risk}, we apply $f(x) = |x - 1|$;

 In each of the three methods above, the hyperparameter is $\epsilon$ as the uncertainty set size.

 For the (joint) \textbf{CVaR-DRO} problem \citep{rockafellar2000optimization}, we apply $f(x) = 0$ if $x \in [\frac{1}{\alpha}, \alpha]$ and $\infty$ otherwise (an augmented definition of the standard $f$-DRO problem).
 Here the hyperparameter $\alpha$ denotes the worst-case ratio.
 And we denote such induced $d$ as the so-called \emph{CVaR distance}.

+Besides these standard (generalized) $f$-divergence DRO models, we also include DRO models modeling partial distribution shifts on $(X, Y)$ based on CVaR metrics.
+Here, we directly use $\mathcal{P}(\alpha)$ as the ambiguity set where $\alpha$ is the CVaR parameter.

-Furthermore, if we only consider the shifts in the marginal distribution $X$, then we obtain the marginal-(CVaR) DRO method \citep{duchi2023distributionally}, which introduces some additional hyperparameters $L$ and $p$ following (27) there.
+If we only consider the shifts in the marginal distribution $X$, we formulate the \textbf{Marginal-CVaR-DRO} model: